kevincox/sog/README.md

 Sog uses pluggable sinks.
 This means that your program can choose what to do with it's log messages.
 It's easy to [write your own](sog/sink.h) and sog comes with the following sinks created for you.
 - PrettySink: This sink it intended for human output, it evaluates the template with the provided values and logs the message to the terminal (or any provided std::ostream).
-- TODO: JsonSink: This logs one JSON object on it's own line for each message.
+- JsonSink: This logs one JSON object on it's own line for each message.
 - TODO: FanSink: This sink sends messages to any number of other sinks.
 Useful for logging full messages (example JSON) while still outputting to the terminal for developers.
 - TODO: BufferSink: This sink buffers messages temporarily in memory before forwarding to another sink.